 What You Can Do with a Tech Stack Audit

-You may have uncovered that the old project management software that your design team was using or noticed that you are still paying for the phone system that only a few in the sales team are holding on to.
+You may have uncovered that the old project management software that your design team was using is still being paid for or noticed that you are still paying for the phone system that only a few in the sales team are holding on to.

 Take a look at each category and take note of categories with multiple tools in place.